Major pension reform wins majority in parliament

 Both chambers of parliament have agreed on a major overhaul of Switzerland’s old age pension scheme, including raising the retirement age for women and a slight increase in benefits.

-Voters will then have the final say on the package, which is aimed at shoring up the finances of the state pension later this year.
+Voters later this year will have the final say on the package, which is aimed at shoring up the finances of the state pension.

 The overhaul agreed on Thursday includes increasing the pension age for women from 64 to 65 – in line with that of men – and a monthly increase of CHF70 ($69) for people retiring to be paid by slightly higher salary deductions once the reform is approved by voters.